JREWeav/Audio-Player/README.md

 <img src="img/img.png">

 Note: Does not include the JUCE library.
 You will need to download it from [here](https://shop.juce.com/get-juce/download) and add it to the project.
+(Tested with JUCE 7.0.5)

 # What is this?